If you’re planning on visiting Israel, a stopover in Tel Aviv is an absolute must!

 You won’t ever forget your visit to Carmel Market – and you might also learn to haggle like a pro!
 Read more here.

-Step back in time to the alleyways of Old Jaffa
+Step back in time to Old Jaffa

 The delights of Old Jaffa are located at the southern end of Tel Aviv, and those very picturesque alleyways are a must stroll down!
 They are a complete contrast to the modern bustle of Tel Aviv, and simply ooze with charm…